eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 Version: v2.0
 Latest Revision Dec.
 13, 2022

->Some links might not be accesible as they lead to a private confluence.
-If you need access please reach out to the dev Team and request what information you need for what reason.
+Some of the links might lead to restricted areas.
+In case you need acess please reach out to the core team.

 ## Table of Contents